Energy in Singapore: Natural Gas

 In the early 2000s, Singapore started receiving natural gas from Malaysia and Indonesia via pipelines.
 To further diversify its gas sources, the city-state began importing LNG via the Singapore SLNG Terminal which began operations in May 2013.

 In 2008, BG Group (which merged with Shell in 2016) won an exclusive franchise to supply as much as 3 million tonnes per annum (mpta) of LNG.
 Energy Market Authority (EMA) subsequently launched a competitive Request for Proposal process in 2014 which saw Shell Eastern and Pavilion Gas being appointed LNG importers in 2016.
 Another two term importers - ExxonMobil LNG Asia Pacific and Sembcorp Fuels - were subsequently appointed in 2021.

+In 2021, Singapore's natural gas imports showed a staggering increase, climbing by 754% since 2000, with the entire supply sourced from international markets.
+This total reliance on external sources poses significant energy security concerns, heightened by global events such as Russia’s invasion of Ukraine.
+The natural gas sector is pivotal in both the energy and industrial sectors in Singapore.
+It fueled 93.9% of the total electricity generation in 2021—an 804% rise since 2000.
+Additionally, the industrial sector, which mainly uses natural gas for chemicals and plastics production, accounted for 89% of its final consumption.
+CO2 emissions from natural gas were 22.528 million tonnes in 2021, up by 684% from 2000, highlighting the need for stringent environmental management despite its status as a cleaner alternative to coal and oil.

 In 2022, Singapore launched a Request for Proposal to appoint up to two LNG importers to provide more options for gas buyers, in addition to the four term importers.

+As of October 2025, about 95 per cent of Singapore’s electricity is generated with natural gas.